udaypawarofficial/ShopNest-E-Commerce-Sales-Power-Bi-Project-/README.md

 E-commerce businesses generate thousands of transactions, making it difficult to monitor overall business performance using raw spreadsheets.

-Business managers often need answers to questions such as:
+Business managers often need answers to questions such as

 > Which states generate the highest profit?

 > Which product categories contribute the most revenue?

 > Which customers generate the highest sales?

 > Which payment methods are preferred by customers?

 > How does profit change throughout the year?

 > Which products deliver the highest profitability?

 Without an interactive dashboard, answering these questions quickly becomes challenging.